Ajayrx/Ajayrx/README.md

 <img src="https://img.shields.io/badge/📜%20Quote%20of%20the%20Moment!-53A2FE" height="30"/>

-> Never regret your past.
-Rather, embrace it as the teacher that it is.
+> The mind is the limit.

 <!-- QUOTE_END -->